 that makes you say 'our' ?"

 "Congeniality, Captain," snorted Badger, "was never one of your strong suits.
-Now—" he turned because at that the back porch door swung open.
+Now—" he turned because the back porch door had just swung open.
 Through it marched an old, stout, gray-haired woman who strode up to his side, staring like a determined grandmother would at big mess left in her kitchen, staring straight at him, Mal—"I'd like you to meet someone …"

 She was dressed like a big-game hunter.
 The pistol holstered at her side was ridiculously oversized, practically a sawed-off shotgun.
 Its barrel was half as long as her thigh.